ClementCaton/ALGOSUP_2022_Project_3_A/README.md

 - Envelope : Modifies the way the amplitude of the sound changes over time.

-- LFO AM : Amplitude modulation using a low frequency oscillator.
+- LFO[^8] AM : Amplitude modulation using a low frequency oscillator.

 - LFO FM : Frequency modulation using a low frequency oscillator.